Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 • chronic;

-• chronic in the period of exacerbation.
+• chronic during exacerbation.

 Complications and consequences of chronic pancreatitis

-The most common complications in patients are:
+The most common complications experienced by patients are:

 • development of infections and abscesses;

-• the formation of cysts and fistulas;
+• formation of cysts and fistulas;

-• development of diabetes;
+• development of diabetes mellitus;

-• cancer formations.
+• cancerous formations.

-Symptoms and Diagnosis
+Symptoms and diagnosis

-During periods of exacerbation, patients experience symptoms that may indicate myocardial infarction, to exclude it, an ECG is performed for pancreatitis.
+During periods of exacerbation, patients experience symptoms that may indicate myocardial infarction; to exclude it, an ECG is performed for pancreatitis.

 Treatment